google/open-location-code/docs/specification.md

 ### Digits

-Open Location Code symbols have been selected to reduce writing errors and precent accidentally spelling words.
+Open Location Code symbols have been selected to reduce writing errors and prevent accidentally spelling words.
 Here are the digits, shown with their numerical values:

 |Symbol|2|3|4|5|6|7|8|9|C|F|G|H|J|M|P|Q|R|V|W|X|